FutureSystems2023/FINA-data-collection/README.md

 ### **Changing Countries**

-Edit the countries that you would like to get results for in the following code block in [script.py](script.py) line 30.
+Edit the countries that you would like to get results for in the following code block in [config.py](config.py).
 Ensure that country name is the same as that defined in fina website.

 <pre>
     <code>